Managing and Identifying the Trade Secret as a Guide for Business

 There appears to be no wider disparity between fair or best security attempt practices for the defence of trade secrets accepted in the European Union and the United States and other countries.

 Once a conflict occurs, the proprietor of the trade secret must have the intention to maintain confidentiality to be demonstrated by his behavioural conduct.
-Means the owner must have ascertained that a degree of attention and effort relevant to the importance of the information and the possibility of loss or contamination has been committed.
+This means the owner must have ascertained that a degree of attention and effort relevant to the importance of the information and the possibility of loss or contamination has been committed.

 Since information security risks are usually complex, it is required that organizations or entities evaluate and change their protection measures according to the changing environment as necessary.